fjdu/fjdu.github.io/_posts/2015-03-31-python-class-variable.markdown

   actually referring to the '`test`' class of `b` (they have the same `id`).
   That's why when `b` is destructed, the `test.tag` has a value pf '0000' rather than '2222'.

+Note that when `b` is being destructed, the `test.tag` still exists, which means the class can be destructed later than the object itself.

 `b` is destructed later than `c`, because in the definition of `test1` it refers to `test.tag` (which is not a typo).
 But in general, the order of